-Pharmacies must provide accurate information on their credentialing application and notify Prime in writing within seven (7) business days of any change to information submitted for credentialing or re-credentialing.
+Pharmacies must provide accurate information on their credentialing application and notify Prime in writing within seven business days of any change to information submitted for credentialing or recredentialing.

 Pharmacies must meet Prime's credentialing criteria.
 Credentialing criteria are determined by Prime in its sole discretion to the extent not inconsistent with applicable law.
-These criteria include, but are not limited to, dispensing criteria, billing thresholds for Compound Prescription drugs, non-FDA approved drugs, single ingredient drugs and products, and applicable clinical programming and reporting, as determined by Prime.
+These criteria include, but are not limited to, dispensing criteria, billing thresholds for mail order, compound prescription drugs, non-FDA approved drugs, single ingredient drugs, specialty drugs and products and applicable clinical programming and reporting, as determined by Prime.
 Prime may amend credentialing criteria at any time.
 Pharmacies must continue to meet credentialing criteria to remain in network.
 To view Pharmacy credentialing criteria, please visit Prime's website.